Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Look for water marks under your gutter line.
 That usually means leaking gutters are letting water escape, not flow, and it’s soaking your fascia boards and exterior.

-3. Sagging Gutters or Pulling Away From Roof
+3. Sagging Gutters or Pulling Away From the Roof

 This often means the system is full of water and debris, making it too heavy to hold.
 If they’re pulling away, water may be pooling too close to your foundation.